Chet Childress is a rapid firing ripper on his board and at the canvas.

 I drive around The United States a lot, looking for spots.
 I’d actually visited that spot two or three years before I did that trick.

-I went there did some rock and rolls and a pivot on it but it just turned out that day I did that one thing and I thought I’m gonna bluntslide this thing
+I went there did some Rock and Rolls and a pivot on it but it just turned out that day I did that one thing and I thought I’m gonna Bluntslide this thing

 Luckily my friend and filmer Jon Ponts ran across the freeway, and got that angle so you could see the drop.